Knowledge House

 • The County School Superintendent must be notified within 30 days of terminating home school if the child is younger than 16 years of age.

-(NOTE: The above summary does not constitute a legal opinion.
-For more detailed information, see also the Maricopa County School Superintendent's website, which links each explanation with the relevant section of Arizona law.)
+(NOTE: The above summary is for informational purposes only and does not constitute a legal opinion.
+For more details, see also the Maricopa County School Superintendent's website, which links each explanation with the relevant section of Arizona law.)

 Click here to view a summary of Arizona's homeschool law, pending legislation, and legal alerts from the Home School Legal Defense Association: www.hslda.org/hs/state/AZ/default.asp